energietransitie/needforheat-gearup-app/docs/developing.md

 Do note that you should not exclusively develop on Expo Go.
 Mainly because icons will not load and because of React Native Bindings that get used from [twomes-app-needforheat-eup](https://github.com/energietransitie/twomes-app-needforheat-eup).

-In addition, Expo Go requires that the network is a **private** network.
-This means you will be unable to use Expo Go on public networks like `Eduroam`.
-You can fix this by running through a hotspot or and/or setting the network to private for [Windows](https://support.microsoft.com/en-us/windows/make-a-wi-fi-network-public-or-private-in-windows-0460117d-8d3e-a7ac-f003-7a0da607448d).
+In addition, Expo Go requires that the network is a **private** network with a firewall that allows the Expo Go ports to go through on the PC hosting the Expo Go server.
+This means you will be unable to use Expo Go on public networks like `eduroam`. \
+You *can* fix this by running through a hotspot or and/or setting the network to private for [Windows](https://support.microsoft.com/en-us/windows/make-a-wi-fi-network-public-or-private-in-windows-0460117d-8d3e-a7ac-f003-7a0da607448d).
 MacOS has no public/private network setting and should work fine on private networks.

 You should do [Step 7](#7-compiling-binaries-for-testing) to properly develop and test the app.
 <br><br>